PaulStoffregen/LedDisplay/readme.txt

 example:

    myDisplay.setBrightness(15);

+setBlankPin(int blankSel, char dutyCycle);

+example myDisplay.setBlankPin(4, 600);   --- this will select a PWM test mode starting at a duty cycle looping from 600 to 1000 and then resets at 0 to dutyCycle.
+Must be called periodically (like in loop()...).

+Can tie low, high, (maybe tri-state?), and set PWM (duty cycle) and duty cycle tests.

+This is an alternative to the brightness control feature and something I wanted to test to see how it compares to just setting brightness with 4 bit value.

 If you want to set the opcodes of the display directly (you can learn them from the data sheet), the following methods will do the trick.